If You're An Expert At Making Bad Choices, These Tips Will Help

-There’s one behavioral action every one of us does which is to make hundreds of decisions all day long.
-We make excellent, horrible, and sometimes kind of stupid decisions.
+There’s one behavioral action every one of us does which is to make hundreds of choices all day long.
+We make excellent, horrible, and sometimes kind of stupid choices.
 All of them have consequences, even if those consequences are negligible.

-Here are 10 Things You Can Do to Make Better Decisions:
+Here are 10 Things You Can Do to Make Better Choices:

 Wait Until You're Calm

 If you’re upset or exhausted, you may not be thinking straight and may inadvertently make a poor decision.
 In an article on Greatist, counselor and couples therapist Melody Li, LMFTA says, “It’s one thing to be in tune with your feelings.
 It’s another to let them steer the course of important choices in your life.”
 When we’re angry, sad, anxious, or feeling anything too intensely, we may not be thinking clearly and it can make us impulsively decide things.

 Don’t just decide to simply get it out of the way: Sometimes we need to take extra time and really think about what the possible results of a decision might be.
 Heidi McBain, MA, LMFT, LPC, RPT is the author of the book “Life Transitions: Personal Stories of Hope Through Life’s Most Difficult Challenges and Changes” says, “Give yourself time to really think through a decision before you make it,” McBain advises.
 “Talk to people, journal about it, go on a long walk and mull it over.”
 Also, if you’re completely exhausted, it’s not a bad idea to sleep on it before you decide so that you don’t make a decision too quickly and regret it later.

 The flip side of not taking enough time to make your decision is taking too much time.
 This will just make you appear indecisive and as if you aren’t able to take action.
 If your decision affects someone else, they may resent the fact that you’re taking so long to decide.